 Herman-Taylor Funeral Home, Wisconsin Rapids, is honored to be assisting the Wangen family.
 Online condolences may be expressed at www.taylorfuneralhome.net.

-To send flowers to the family or plant a tree in memory of Mary Lou Wangen, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Mary Lou Wangen, please visit our tribute store.